Cylinders as Left Invariant CMC Surfaces in $\operatorname{Sol}_3$ and $E(\kappa,\tau)$-Spaces Diffeomorphic to $\mathbb{R}^3$: Invariant mcH -cylinders whose axis is a geodesic with geodesic projection in E(k,t) -spaces with k<=0

-We extend the graph $h$ by $\sigma$ to a closed curve $\beta$, where $\sigma$ denotes the rotation of angle $\pi$ about $\gamma$.
-The curve $\beta$ is smooth because of the graph's asymptotic behaviour and monotonicity of $h$ implies embeddedness of $\beta$.
-Due to $\sigma\circ\Phi_s=\Phi_{-s}\circ\sigma$ from \autoref{propcommut} the curve $\beta$ is generating a translationally-invariant surface with constant mean curvature.
-The surface is embedded except for $\mathbb{S}^2\times\R$ where translations can also be screw-motions.
+For arbitrary $\tau$ the surface is invariant by a half-turn rotation about $\beta$, the horizontal lift of $\tilde{\beta}$ with $\beta(0)=c(0)$.
+If the axis $c$ is horizontal, the surface is invariant by a half-turn rotation about its axis $c$.
+For $\tau=0$ the surface has a vertical mirror plane containing the axis $c$. \end{Theorem} \begin{proof}Let $h\colon (-R,R)\to\R$ be the solution from \autoref{ektzeroheight}.
+Thus the graph of $h$ meets $\beta$ orthogonally at $t=\pm R$.
+We extend the graph of $h$ by $\rho_0$ to a closed curve $\gamma$, where $\rho_0$ denotes the half-turn rotation about $\beta$.
+The curve $\gamma$ is smooth because of the graph's asymptotic behaviour and $\gamma$ is embedded because of $h(t)<0$ for all $t\in(-R,R)$.
+Due to $\rho_0\circ\Phi_s=\Phi_{-s}\circ\rho_0$ from \autoref{propcommut}, the curve $\gamma$ is generating a $(\Phi_s)$-invariant surface with constant mean curvature $H$.
+The surface is embedded because $\gamma$ is and due to the form of the left translations $(\Phi_s)_{s\in\R}$.
+The claimed symmetries follow from \autoref{propcommut} (a) and (b).\end{proof}